Skip to main content

 Parachain Crowdloans

-Kusama allows parachains to source tokens for their parachain bids in a decentralised crowdloan.
+Kusama allows parachains to source tokens for their parachain bids in a decentralized crowdloan.

 Contributing to a crowdloan

-If you are here for guidance on how to contribute for a crowdloan, watch the video below or read this support article on crowdloans.
+If you are here for guidance on how to contribute to a crowdloan, watch the video below or read this support article on crowdloans.

 Testing on Rococo